-This report outlines monitoring activities occurring at the Fundy Ocean Research Center for Energy (FORCE) test site in the Minas Passage, Bay of Fundy throughout the second quarter of 2019 (April 1^{st} - June 30th; 'Q2').
-Specifically, this report highlights results of environmental monitoring activities conducted in the mid-field and near-field zones and other research and development (R&D) activities conducted at the FORCE site.
+This report outlines monitoring activities occurring at the Fundy Ocean Research Center for Energy test site in the Minas Passage, Bay of Fundy throughout the third quarter of 2019, from July 1 to September 30.
+Specifically, this report highlights results of environmental monitoring activities conducted in the mid-field and near-field zones and other research and development activities conducted at the FORCE site.
 This report also provides a summary of international research activities around tidal stream energy devices.